ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/verifying-subtypes-of-a-project-at-run-time.md

     ```

-4. Vérifiez la liste du GUID du sous\-type spécifié.
+4. Vérifiez la liste pour le GUID du sous-type spécifié.

     ```
     // Replace the string "MyGUID" with the GUID of the subtype.